These are truly the BEST gluten free snickerdoodles! These cookies are extra soft and topped with irresistible cinnamon sugar.

 - ½ teaspoon cinnamon

-- In a small bowl, whisk together the flour, cream of tartar, baking soda, cinnamon, and salt.
-Set aside.
+- In a small bowl, whisk the flour, cream of tartar, baking soda, cinnamon, and salt together.
+Set aside.1 ¾ cup (210g) gluten free flour blend, 1 teaspoon cream of tartar, ½ teaspoon baking soda, ½ teaspoon cinnamon, ¼ teaspoon salt

 - In a separate bowl, using a hand mixer or a stand mixer fitted with the paddle attachment, cream the butter with the sugar.
 Add the yogurt and vanilla and mix.
-Stir in the dry ingredients until combined.
+Stir in the dry ingredients until combined.½ cup (113g) unsalted butter, ¾ cup (150g) granulated sugar, ¼ cup (56g) Greek yogurt, 1 teaspoon vanilla extract

 - Make the topping in a small bowl by combining the sugar and cinnamon.
 Using your hands, break off pieces of cookie dough, roll into a ball, and roll in the cinnamon-sugar topping.
-Place on baking sheet, 1-2 inches apart, and bake for 8-10 minutes.
+Place on baking sheet, 1-2 inches apart, and bake for 10-12 minutes.¼ cup (50g) granulated sugar, ½ teaspoon cinnamon